 Dr. Berman specializes in evidence-based psychotherapies and mindfulness, somatic and attachment focused work.
 Her areas of expertise include working with individuals with chronic stress, anxiety, depression, and interpersonal relationship concerns, and those who have experienced psychological trauma, grief and loss.

 She also specializes in working with individuals with chronic health conditions and survivors of critical illness.
-She is working towards her Lifestyle Medicine Professional certification (DipACLM designation) training with The American Board of Lifestyle Medicine, which focuses on the treatment and prevention of chronic health conditions targeting the root cause of a disease through lifestyle medicine interventions.
+She has completed chronic illness specialty coursework with Palo Alto University and is working towards her Lifestyle Medicine Professional certification (DipACLM designation) training with The American Board of Lifestyle Medicine, which focuses on the treatment and prevention of chronic health conditions targeting the root cause of a disease through lifestyle medicine interventions.

-Dr. Berman is an EMDRIA EMDR Certified Therapist and EMDRIA EMDR Approved Consultant, with a specialty in EMDR therapy for grief and loss, attachment work and complex trauma.
+Dr. Berman is an EMDRIA EMDR Certified Therapist, EMDRIA EMDR Approved Consultant, and a Brainspotting level 2 provider with a specialty in grief and loss, attachment work and complex trauma.
 Her therapeutic approach deeply rooted in mindful self-compassion (MSC) and she is a MSC teacher in-training with The Center for Mindful Self-Compassion, which was founded in 2012 by Dr. Chris Germer and Dr. Kristin Neff to be the global leader in self-compassion training and practice.
+She studied Mindful Self-Compassion with the UC San Diego Center for Mindfulness and a two-year Hakomi professional training program with the Hakomi Institute of the Pacific Northwest.

 Her advanced professional training includes an American Psychological Association (APA) accredited doctoral residency in psychology at the Portland VA Health Care System (HCS), including clinical rotations with the Portland VA PTSD Clinic, Portland VA/Oregon Health & Science University Hospital Palliative Care Team, and the Rural Telemental Health Clinic.
 She received advanced specialty training in PTSD/trauma through an APA-accredited postdoctoral fellowship program at the Maryland VA HCS in Baltimore, Maryland.
 She holds a Doctor of Philosophy in Psychology (Ph.D.) from Tennessee State University, a Master of Arts in Education Policy from University of Maryland College Park, and an advanced graduate certificate in Working with Survivors of Violence, Torture, and Trauma from the Department of Psychology at University of Maryland College Park.
 She completed her earlier clinical psychology training at the Vanderbilt Medical Center with the Department of Neurology, Vanderbilt Memory and Aging Project, and the Vanderbilt University Department of Psychiatry and Vanderbilt Psychological & Counseling Center.
 Dr. Berman’s prior professional work experience includes longstanding service as a PTSD Clinical Team specialty provider with the U.S. Department of Veterans Affairs.
 She served as a clinical partner with The Headstrong Project, a non-profit mental health organization providing barrier-free and stigma-free PTSD treatment to our veterans, service members, and family connected to their care.

 Dr. Berman offers mindfulness, somatic and depth work to promote profound psychological healing, growth and transformation.
 She is a Certified Grief Therapist trained by world-renowned grief and loss expert, David Kessler, with a specialization in traumatic grief and loss.
-She has advanced specialty training in the treatment of trauma/PTSD using the evidence-based gold standard therapies for PTSD: EMDR therapy, Cognitive Processing Therapy, Prolonged Exposure, Written Exposure Therapy & Narrative Exposure Therapy, in addition to Brainspotting and the Safe & Sound Protocol as adjunctive trauma therapies.
+She has advanced specialty training in the treatment of trauma/PTSD using the evidence-based gold standard therapies for PTSD: EMDR therapy, Cognitive Processing Therapy, Prolonged Exposure, Written Exposure Therapy & Narrative Exposure Therapy, in addition to Brainspotting and the Safe & Sound Protocol and the Rest & Restore Protocol as adjunctive trauma therapies.

 Dr. Berman is an EMDR International Association EMDR Certified Therapist and EMDR Approved Consultant with extensive advanced training in EMDR therapy for grief and Somatic and Attachment Focused EMDR therapy (SAFE EMDR), which brings in transformational aspects of body centered psychotherapies while maintaining fidelity to the EMDR therapy model.
 She is advanced trained in EMDR for perinatal and reproductive loss.
 She has completed specialty training in EMDR-informed care for 911 professionals and first responders.

-She is a professional member of Postpartum Support International (PSI) and a PSI Certified Perinatal Mental Health Provider specializing in reproductive compounded grief and Perinatal Loss & Grief.
+She is a professional member of Postpartum Support International (PSI), PSI Certified Perinatal Mental Health Provider with Advanced Perinatal Mental Health Psychotherapy training, and Reproductive Mental Health Certified Specialist focusing on women’s mental health across the lifespan.
+Her specialty is in compounded reproductive grief and Perinatal Loss.

 As a HeartMath® Certified Practitioner, she also provides heart rate variability biofeedback training for stress, anxiety and self-regulation, which can be offered as part of EMDR therapy to assist with preparation for trauma reprocessing.
 She also offers the Safe & Sound Protocol (SSP) and the Rest & Restore Protocol (RRP) to restore vagus nervous system health using application of specially filtered sound frequencies based in Polyvagal Theory.